Below Are Just a Few Benefits of Going for a Sail with Family

-1. Sailing is one of the best forms of family bonding.
+1. Going for a sail with family is one of the best forms of family bonding.
 Because multiple generations can sail together and teamwork is a necessity, few sports bring families together the way sailing does.

 2. One of the best parts of sailing is that there are so few electronic distractions.
 Although our kids bring their phones aboard, they only use them for photos and music.